Welfare FAQ

 • What is the Welfare Service?

-The Welfare Service is here to help you with any personal challenges you may experience during your time at Mont Rose College and is able to advise you on a wide range of personal and welfare issues that may impact your studies and day-to-day life, including:
+The Welfare Service is here to help you with any personal challenges you may experience during your time at Mont Rose College and is able to advise you on a wide range of personal and Welfare issues that may impact your studies and day-to-day life, including:

 • Personal Relationships